-After books (and music, e logistics, and foodstuffs, even hairdresser) Amazon's latest assault on retail is about fashion.
+After books (and music, e logistics, and foodstuffs, even hairdresser) Amazon's latest foray into retail is in fashion.

-Indeed, today Jeff Bezos' company launches "Amazon Style", a store that combines the e-commerce giant's technological know-how with customers' long-standing desire to be able to touch and feel things.
+In fact, today Jeff Bezos' company launches "Amazon Style“, a store that combines the e-commerce giant's technological know-how with customers' long-standing desire to be able to touch and try things.

-The first location will open in Glendale, California at a large area mall.
+The first location will open in Glendale, California at a large shopping center in the area.
 It is yet another effort by Amazon to break into traditional retail, and take another slice of the market, this time in the fashion sector (clothing and footwear).

 Fashion and Amazon, longstanding relationship

-The technology giant has already innovated for years in the fashion sector: the company has been researching for at least 4 years both on new business models and on ways to try on clothes without wearing them (even from a distance).
+The technology giant has already been innovating in the fashion sector for years: the company has been researching both new business models and ways to try on clothes without wearing them (even from a distance).
 He also has his own clothing label, Amazon Essentials.

 Even in the USA (source: research Wells Fargo) already surpassed Walmart as the # 1 clothing retailer last year.
 What will your new physical store look like now?